 5. Taking Things to the Cloud

-Of survey respondents using the cloud, 35 percent were using or planning to use it for data warehouse purposes.
-Approximately 19 percent were planning to use Hadoop in the cloud to manage their data.
+Of survey respondents using the cloud, 35% used or planned to use it for data warehouse purposes.
+Approximately 19% were planning to use Hadoop in the cloud to manage their data.
 “Hadoop and the cloud (and Hadoop in the cloud) are all becoming part of a forward-looking organization’s hybrid data architecture,” according to the TDWI report.

 Want more?
 Check out our most-read content: